southbridgeio/redmine_2fa/README.md

 ## Plugin settings

-After install you need to setup plugin settings:
+After installation you need to setup plugin settings:
 * enter bot token
 * save settings
 * initialize bot

-Initialization will be save bot id and username and setup web-hook, which will process the command sent by the bot.
+During initialization bot id and username will be saved and web-hook, which will process commands sent by the bot, will be setup.

 ## User init

-On first login user will be asked to choose an authentication method.
+On first login the user will be asked to choose an authentication method.

-After selecting Telegram users need to add the bot with `/start` command.
+After selecting Telegram the user needs to add a bot with `/start` command.

-After this it prompts you to enter the command `/connect account@redmine.com`.
+After that the bot prompts to enter the command `/connect account@redmine.com`.

 After the command, the user will receive an email with a link.
-Following by link will connect the user's account and he will be able to receive one-time passwords from bot/
+Following the link will connect the user's accounts and he will be able to receive one-time passwords from the bot/

 # SMS authentication

 ## Common info

-If user select SMS he need to enter the phone number to which it will receive SMS and confirm it.
+If the user selects SMS he needs to enter the phone number to which he will receive SMS to confirm the number.

 ## Configuration

-Because there are many sms-gateways with different API, the responsibility on sending sms-message falls to external command.
+The responsibility of sending sms-message falls to external command, because there are many sms-gateways with different API.
 It can be any shell script or command like `curl`, e.g.

 ```
 curl "http://my-sms-gateway.net?phone=%{phone}&message=Code: %{password} Expired at: %{expired_at}"